wbgneto/ez.api/README.md

 ### How to run

-If you have Docker, just run: `docker-compose up -d`
+Run: `docker-compose up`

+- Access application at: `localhost:3000`
+- PhpMyAdmin accessible at: `localhost:3001`

+### Without Docker

-If you want to run in your own computer, use `npm run start`.
+If you want to run in your own computer, use `npm run start:dev`.

-Make sure your node version is 12.14.1
+- Make sure your node version is 12.14.1
+- Change database connection info on `typeorm.config.ts`